thanks4opensource/tri2b-quad4me/README.md

 But I'm a backslider.
 I share the current, common belief that "you can't beat the compiler" (except in very limited contexts).

 <a name="no_default_switch_case"></a>
-One of those contexts, at least with the GCC-ARM compiler, is a C/C++ `switch/case` statement controlled by an enum variable, and which has no `default` case.
+One of those contexts, at least with the GCC-ARM compiler, is a C/C++ `switch/case` statement controlled by an `enum` variable, and which has no `default` case.
 When compiled as a jump table (as opposed to chained "if-else" branches), GCC  always adds a range check on the switch variable before indexing into the jump table.

 To illustrate, the following C++ code:

         class SwitchCase {
           public:
-            enum class CASES {
-              C0 = 0,
+            enum class CASES {  // need 5 or more cases to force jump table C0 = 0,           // implementation (with -O1 optimization)
               C1,
               C2,
               C3,